 Certain medications, especially steroids, can cause blood sugar levels to rise, too, while you are taking the drugs.

 How do you know if you have hyperglycemia?

 A simple blood test, usually performed as part of an annual check-up or at prenatal doctor appointments if you are pregnant, can show if your blood sugar level is above normal.
 Depending on your personal health history and current medical condition, your doctor may want to run a fasting blood sugar test, which requires not eating overnight.
 A normal range for blood sugar in these tests is 99 mg/dL or less.
 Higher levels may indicate hyperglycemia in the prediabetic or diabetic range and need further testing.

-So, if you’ve had a higher-than-normal result on a simple blood glucose test, your doctor may order an A1C test for more information on your blood sugar levels over three months.
+If you’ve had a higher-than-normal result on a simple blood glucose test, your doctor may order an A1C test for more information on your blood sugar levels over three months.
 The test, which uses a small sample of blood, is important for definitively diagnosing both diabetes and prediabetes.
-If you have diabetes, an AIC test can help you and your doctor keep track of your blood sugar level over time to see how well your condition is being managed.
+If you have diabetes, an AIC test can help you and your doctor keep track of your blood sugar levels over time to see how well your condition is being managed.

 Here’s how it works: When sugar enters your blood, it attaches to a protein in your red blood cells called hemoglobin.
 This occurs normally; everyone has some glucose attached to their hemoglobin.
-However, people with hyperglycemia have more than average levels.
+People with hyperglycemia, however, have more than average levels.
 The A1C test measures the percentage of your red blood cells that have sugar-covered hemoglobin and can reveal whether your blood sugar is too high over about 12 weeks, the CDC explains.

-Results below 5.7 percent on an A1C test are normal, prediabetes levels are in the 5.7 to 6.4 percent range, while results 6.5 percent and above indicate diabetes.
+Results below 5.7 percent on an A1C test are normal, prediabetes levels are in the 5.7 to 6.4 percent range, and results 6.5 percent and above indicate diabetes.

 Janet O’Dell, RN